tolitius/attache/README.md

 ## Options

-attache relies on the official [Consul API](https://godoc.org/github.com/hashicorp/consul/api) and all attache functions take [consul/api.Config](https://godoc.org/github.com/hashicorp/consul/api#Config), hence any of its options can be set either via ENV variables or by overriding the config:
+attaché relies on the official [Consul API](https://godoc.org/github.com/hashicorp/consul/api) and all attaché functions take [consul/api.Config](https://godoc.org/github.com/hashicorp/consul/api#Config), hence any of its options can be set either by overriding the config:

 ```go
 consulConfig := consulapi.DefaultconsulConfig()